shmex-j/cinema-service/README.md

 ### Core functionality

-With this application you can do diffrent cinema-related actions: create movies/cinema halls/movie sessions, allow users to order tickets to certain movie sessions.
+With this application you can do different cinema-related actions: create movies/cinema halls/movie sessions, allow users to order tickets to certain movie sessions.

 Controller layer giving access to such api endpoints:

-`POST /movies` - add movie, with certain title and decription
+`POST /movies` - add movie, with certain title and description

 `GET /movies` - get list of movies

-`POST /cinema-halls` - add cinema hall, with certain capacity and decription
+`POST /cinema-halls` - add cinema hall, with certain capacity and description

 `GET /cinema-halls` - get list of cinema halls